anelendata/tap-bigquery/README.md

 If the state is set, start_datetime config and command line argument are ignored and the datetime value from last_update key is used as the resuming point.

+To avoid the data duplication, start datetime is exclusive `start_datetime < datetime_column` when the tap runs with state option.
+If you fear a data loss because of this, just use the `--start_datetime` option instead of state.
+Or set `start_always_inclusive: true` in configuration.

 The tap itself does not output a state file.
 It anticipate the target program or a downstream process to fianlize the state safetly and produce a state file.